 You know the period gush?
 That inexplicable moment that usually happens when you wake up on day two and get out of bed.
 Well, as soon as you get out of bed on day 2, change your underwear.
 Your new pair will handle the gush and give your nighttime pair some respite.

-Just take a little baggie with a fresh pair of underwear in your bag.
+Just take The Period Bag with a fresh pair of underwear in your bag.
 When you feel like it’s time to change, go to the bathroom, take off the worn pair, put it in your baggie, wrap it up and put on the new pair.
 You can rinse and wash the worn pair later at home.

 We felt the word had had a pretty bad rap for the last two thousand years.
 It was part of an old story, one where people were embarrassed and ashamed of their periods, and taught to pretend they weren’t even there.
 Think about the marketing story of the last hundred years - a successful period has been presented as one that nobody can tell is there.
 We don’t believe in that story.
 We believe in a new one, where your period can be a symbol of your personal power.
 And if you want to feel like you’re having your period, because you are - then you can.
 Your period experience is up to you.
 Period.

 From the moment you start your period, and even before.
 Period is just like regular comfy underwear, designed to catch any leaks.
 If you’re a period first timer, try it out before you even get your first flow just to get used to it.

 Definitely.
 Also, congratulations!